 The UN country team on site played also an active role in the event with the presence of several representatives of the UN, including UNRC in Thailand.
-“UNIDO, UNEP, UNDP, UNITAR, ILO are all committed to successfully contributed to building Thailand’s inclusive green economy through PAGE” reaffirmed
+“UNIDO, UNEP, UNDP, UNITAR, ILO are all committed to successfully contribute to building Thailand’s inclusive green economy through PAGE” reaffirmed

 Ms. Gita Sabharwal, UN Resident Coordinator highlighted PAGE work in her interventation “PAGE will be a critical platform to take [the green economy] agenda forward” and she stressed that “Thailand should continue to lead by example setting positive trends in line with the BCG”.

 Dr. Cristina Martinez, Senior Specialist from the Regional Office for Asia and the Pacific (ILO) underlined the importance of dialogue when tackling climate change.
 “With a comprehensive and concerted policy action to address climate change we can bring positive durable change to well-being”, she said.